-- 200. Local authorities must report their local funding formula to ESFA on a combined modelling tool and proforma, the APT. - 200.1.
-ESFA will calculate academy budgets based on the formula set out in the proforma. - 200.2.
-While local authorities can use their own spreadsheet modelling for their formula, we strongly recommend the APT is populated alongside their own models to ensure consistency between them and avoid unnecessary delay in the submission process. - 200.3.
-To help local authorities plan and model their funding formula, we have provided an APT formulated with the 2018 to 2019 dataset, this is for planning purposes only. - 200.4.
-The final APT was made available in December with information from the October census, and the DSG settlement announced. - 200.5.
-Local authorities must submit their final APT by 21 January 2019. - 200.6.
-Where a local authority has made a significant change to a disapplication request for a movement from the schools block by 16 January 2019, we recognise that we will need to extend its APT deadline. - 200.7.
+197. Local authorities must report their local funding formula to ESFA on a combined modelling tool and proforma, the APT.

+- 197.1.
+ESFA will calculate academy budgets based on the formula set out in the proforma. - 197.2.
+While local authorities can use their own spreadsheet modelling for their formula, we strongly recommend the APT is populated alongside their own models to ensure consistency between them and avoid unnecessary delay in the submission process. - 197.3.
+To help local authorities plan and model their funding formula, we have provided an APT formulated with the 2018 to 2019 dataset, this is for planning purposes only. - 197.4.
+A final APT will be available in December with information from the October census, and the DSG settlement announced. - 197.5.
+Local authorities must submit their final APT by 21 January 2019. - 197.6.
+Where a local authority has made a significant change to a disapplication request for a movement from the schools block by 16 January 2019, we recognise that we will need to extend its APT deadline. - 197.7.
 We will aim to make final decisions in time to allow the local authorities concerned to submit their APT by 21 February 2019.
-Local authorities considering this should ensure that they have procedures in place to meet the requirement to calculate maintained school budgets by 28 February 2019; this includes gaining political ratification of budgets. - 201.
-The APT is an integrated tool which contains a range of information, including the underpinning data for school level allocations, details of how split site and PFI allocations have been calculated, and the methods used for de-delegation of services. - 201.1.
-The APT contains a range of validation checks to identify inconsistencies in the data local authorities have entered, and to highlight where required data and information may be missing. - 201.2.
-Local authorities should ensure that all validation checks are passed before submitting the APT; we have issued detailed guidance on how to complete the APT, and can work with local authorities individually where needed. - 202.
-Local authorities must ensure they have built the relevant political approval into their planning as the deadlines shown in the timetable below are critical to achieving the advantages of issuing earlier budgets.
+Local authorities considering this should ensure that they have procedures in place to still meet the requirement to calculate maintained school budgets by 28 February 2019, this includes gaining political ratification of budgets.

+198. The APT is an integrated tool which contains a range of information, including the underpinning data for school level allocations, details of how split site and PFI allocations have been calculated, and the methods used for de-delegation of services.

+- 198.1.
+The APT contains a range of validation checks to identify inconsistencies in the data local authorities have entered, and to highlight where required data and information may be missing. - 198.2.
+Local authorities should ensure that all validation checks are passed before submitting the APT; we will issue detailed guidance on how to use the APT, and can work with local authorities individually where needed.

+199. Local authorities must ensure they have built the relevant political approval into their planning as the deadlines shown in the timetable below are critical to achieving the advantages of issuing earlier budgets.

-- 202.1.
-We appreciate that formulas often have to be approved by the local authority's cabinet or lead member, so it is important that the forward plan takes account of this. - 202.2.
-To speed up the approval process in January, once the DSG and pupil numbers are known, we strongly advise that local authorities obtain earlier approval for the principles they will use to balance the budget if pupil numbers turn out differently to the estimates they used. - 202.3.
-Examples could include scaling back the basic per-pupil entitlement across all key stages or carrying forward any marginal shortfall on DSG to the following financial year.
+- 199.1.
+We appreciate that formulas often have to be approved by the local authority's cabinet or lead member, so it is important that the forward plan takes account of this. - 199.2.
+To speed up the approval process in January, once the DSG and pupil numbers are known, we strongly advise that local authorities obtain earlier approval for the principles they will use to balance the budget if pupil numbers turn out differently to the estimates they used. - 199.3.
+Examples could include scaling back the basic per pupil entitlement across all key stages or carrying forward any marginal shortfall on DSG to the following financial year.